 However, getting a service you can trust is essential.
-In a recent investigation we found that eight out of ten providers failed to meet the minimum requirements for completing a boiler service.
+In a previous investigation, we found that seven out of ten providers failed to meet the minimum requirements for completing a boiler service.

-You'll pay from £183 a year for boiler cover that includes an annual service, doesn't charge any excess for call-outs and completely covers your boiler for repairs.
-Prices vary depending on where you live, and whether you agree to pay in monthly installments or as a lump sum.
+Prices can vary depending on where you live, and whether you agree to pay in monthly installments or as a lump sum.

-Try not to be drawn in by attractive introductory prices.
-Many boiler cover companies quote only the cost of the first year of cover, and then as much as triple the amount they charge in the second year.
+Take note of attractive introductory prices.
+We've come across boiler cover companies that quote only the cost of the first year of cover, and then hike up their prices in the second year.

 While boiler breakdown cover may provide you with peace of mind, you should also bear in mind that not everything will be covered by a boiler-servicing contract.

-- Boiler age - if you have an older boiler you may find not all providers will accept you as a new customer
+- Boiler age - if you have quite an old boiler (meaning older than seven to ten years), not all providers will accept you as a new customer

 - Boiler life - existing customers should also be wary.
 Some providers won’t renew the cover if your boiler reaches a certain age.
 While you might be able to switch to another provider, the older your boiler, the more likely you’ll need cover